 At the time of registration, an occupant shall be given a copy of the rules and regulations of the park.
-(Added by Stats.
-1992, Chap.
-310 (AB 3074, Wyman), eff.
-1/1/1993)

 799.45 RENTAL AGREEMENT OPTIONAL

 The management may offer a rental agreement to an occupant of the park who intends to remain in the park for a period in excess of 30 consecutive days.